Encounters with Western

 Urbiztondo and the Friendship Treaty With Sulu

 The events in Jolo led to the negotiation of a treaty between Spain and Sultan Pulalun on April 30, 1851, written in both Spanish and Sulu. it is said that the Sulu translations were made by interpreters not well-versed in the Sulu language.
-Spanish version emphasized Sulu’s acknowledgment of Spanish sovereignty, while the Sulu or Tausug version merely acknowledged friendly union with Spain.
-Nevertheless, Sultan and key leaders agreed to accept compensation for the destruction of their property.
+The Spanish version emphasized Sulu’s acknowledgment of Spanish sovereignty, while the Sulu or Tausug version merely acknowledged a friendly union with Spain.
+Nevertheless, Sultan Pulalun and the key leaders agreed to accept compensation for the destruction of their properties.

 Sources:

 Ocampo, Ambeth.
 (2011).
 Jose Rizal in Filipino Literature and History.
-Entre España y Filipinas : Jos Rizal escritor Biblioteca Nacional de Espaa 30 de noviembre de 2011- 12 de febrero de 2012.
+Entre España y Filipinas: Jose Rizal escritor Biblioteca Nacional de Espana 30 de noviembre de 2011-12 de febrero de 2012.
 Madrid: Agencia Española de Cooperación. https://archium.ateneo.edu/cgi/viewcontent.cgi?article=1042&context=history-faculty-pubs

 1876